ycpcs/cs481-fall2014/assign/assign02.md

 * Design work
 * Implementation (with links to specific commits)

+Please format your entry as a *bulleted list*.

 You can create a link to a commit by pasting the first 8 (or so) hex digits of its hash code.

-Your journal entries should be complete by the end of day of the Friday before the Monday demo.
+Your journal entries should be complete by midnight on Sunday (so we can use Monday morning to read your entries.)

 ## Demo (team)

-In your team's weekly demo, you have about 8 minutes to convince us that your team made a reasonable amount of progress for the week.
+In your team's weekly demo, you have about 5 minutes to convince us that your team made a reasonable amount of progress for the week.

 Here are some of the ways you can demonstrate progress: